 Congolese people tend to be rather formal in business situations – smart shoes and clothes are expected.
 Otherwise the culture is very relaxed.

 Homosexuality is legal in DRC, but locals tend to be very discreet as homophobia is rife.
-There is no accessible gay life in the country for travellers, though all the usual apps are used, so it's not difficult to make contacts.
+There is no accessible gay life in the country for travelers, though all the usual apps are used, so it's not difficult to make contacts.
 Same-sex couples are unlikely to raise eyebrows by sharing a room, but discretion is generally the best way to go throughout the country.

 Internet access in DRC is frustratingly slow.
 Very few hotel wi-fi networks actually work, and when they do they're incredibly slow.
 The most reliable internet access can be had via local mobile phone networks – anybody can register for a SIM card; just go to a mobile provider's office with your passport.